tailsptit/StringEvaluation/README.md

 ## Introduction
-- Server receive string expression from client, evaluate expression and return to client.
 - Using netcat tool as client to send string expression to server
 - Using C++14, TCP Socket Server
 - Support 10K clients connection